suryapilla/Object-Tracking/README.md

 # Orientation-Tracking-and-Panoramic-image-generation
-NEW

 Step 0:>>> Place all these scripts in the same directory

-Step 1:>>> First install the requirement files in new environmnet: pip3 install requirements.txt
+Step 1:>>> First install the requirement files in new environmnet: pip install requirements.txt

 Step 2:>>> utilsCam and utils files have all the relevant functions required for the main function

+Step 3:>>> setup the path as per the config.yml file in config directory

-Step 3:>>> For training run the main function by giving the correct path to the data folder
+Step 4:>>> For training run the main function by giving the correct path to the data folder

-Step 4:>>> There are 3 sections in the main.py script:
+Step 5:>>> There are 3 sections in the main.py script:

 	1 >>> Object tracking part